sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

 Removed symlink /etc/systemd/system/dbus-org.fedoraproject.FirewallD1.service.
 Removed symlink /etc/systemd/system/basic.target.wants/firewalld.service.
 ```
+Once again, please note that firewalls should never be disabled on production clusters.

 ## 4. Add nodes to the cluster
 We have successfully initialized our cluster and in the previous section we have verified that the master node is up and running.
 It time now to add the nodes `kubernetes2.oslo.sysco.no` and `kubernetes3.oslo.sysco.no` to our cluster.
 In order to do that, ssh to each of the nodes and run the `kubeadm join` command that we copied earlier.